 Supporters of civil rights embodied in self-determination are dismissing casual remarks and malicious abuse without engaging it – the best way to keep attention on real issues.

 If on Twitter you might as well block repetition of bland, insistent opinion.
-The enemies of democracy hate being ignored.
 They call that an attack on free speech.
 Well, if somebody broke wind in an elevator you’d take the first exit out, and use the stairs, wouldn’t you?

-Hostile opinion based on ‘fact’ turns out to be hostile opinion with no basis other than prejudice, or at most, interpreted facts to suit the opinion.
 The same weary, beat up opinion is dragged out day after day.
 If there’s one thing unionists are short of it’s imagination.
 The character of their attacks is predicable.
 Whatever seemed to work last year must work this year.
-But it’s still only base opinion or fabrication.

-Challenged, the inevitable fall back comes forth.
-“Well, that’s my opinion” – as though that in itself is all the justification needed.
+Challenged, you receive this reply.
+“Well, that’s my opinion” – as though that in itself is all the justification needed, his opinion is fact.
 It most certainly isn’t.

 Bloggers at loggerheads

 His essay got a lot of attention and his family’s plight a lot of sympathy.
 His plea appeared honest if misguided.
-That was when he exercised free will expressing his opinion.
+He had exercised free will expressing his opinion.

 BBC balance is not two people on a see-saw

-The BBC, for example, has yet to understand that two opposing opinions do not guarantee balance and factual argument.
+The BBC has yet to understand that two opposing opinions do not guarantee balance and factual argument.
 There are some subjects about which two points of view are not equally valid.
 That thousands of Highland villages were cleared to make way for sheep, the people dispersed to central Scotland, or abroad, is an historical fact.

 For the BBC to have on its Facebook page those unfortunates who had their lives wrecked that they made way for ‘progress’ is not a fact.
 It’s some idiot caption writer’s opinion, or possibly BBC propaganda.